eVersor-HN/LLM/README.md

 ### Long answers, uninterrupted
 When a reply is long, the app keeps it going on its own instead of stopping halfway — you get the whole answer without prompting for more.

+### Fast on modern phones
+On newer devices the app uses on-device acceleration to answer faster, and picks the right setting for each model automatically — no tuning required.

 ### Made to read comfortably
 A clean, modern interface with light and dark modes, adjustable text and spacing, high-contrast and reduced-motion options, and a range of accent colours to make it yours.
+Answers render properly — including tables — and a built-in Help section explains the options in plain language.

 ### Your own local API
 Turn your phone into a private AI endpoint on your home network, so your other apps and devices can use your on-device assistant — still without touching the cloud.